lm-sys/FastChat/docs/vicuna_weights_version.md

 See the full prompt template [here](https://github.com/lm-sys/FastChat/blob/daa2b9abe20597ebf34dc5df164d450456610c74/fastchat/conversation.py#L198-L229).

-## Apply delta weights (
+## How to apply delta weights (for weight v1.1 and v0)

-We release [Vicuna](https://vicuna.lmsys.org/) weights as delta weights to comply with the LLaMA model license.
+We release [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) weights (v1.1 and v0) as delta weights to comply with the LLaMA model license.
 You can add our delta to the original LLaMA weights to obtain the Vicuna weights.
 Instructions:

 1. Get the original LLaMA weights in the Hugging Face format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).